flyteorg/flyteidl/protos/docs/service/service.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "execution_id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "WorkflowId is the unique identifier for the workflow execution."
-   "node_id", ":ref:`ref_flyteidl.core.NodeExecutionIdentifier`", "", "NodeId is the unique identifier for the node execution.
-For a task node, this will retrieve the output of the most recent attempt of the task."
-   "task_id", ":ref:`ref_flyteidl.core.TaskExecutionIdentifier`", "", "TaskId is the unique task execution identifier that points to a specific attempt of the task."
-   "artifact_type", ":ref:`ref_flyteidl.service.ArtifactType`", "", ""
+   "artifact_type", ":ref:`ref_flyteidl.service.ArtifactType`", "", "ArtifactType of the artifact requested."
    "expires_in", ":ref:`ref_google.protobuf.Duration`", "", "ExpiresIn defines a requested expiration duration for the generated url.
 The request will be rejected if this exceeds the platform allowed max. +optional.
 The default value comes from a global config."
+   "node_execution_id", ":ref:`ref_flyteidl.core.NodeExecutionIdentifier`", "", "NodeId is the unique identifier for the node execution.
+For a task node, this will retrieve the output of the most recent attempt of the task."